Hub-of-all-Things/doc/source/index.md

 ```

-> Make sure to replace `ACCESS_TOKEN` with your API access token, as well as the other variables for the JSON contents of the url, the API endpoint and the address of the HAT you are interacting with
+> Make sure to replace `ACCESS_TOKEN` with your API access token, as well as the other variables for the JSON contents of the url, the API endpoint and the address of the HAT you are interacting with.

 > You can also use username and password on behalf of the _owner_ user or the _platform_ user who have special privileges (covered later).
-Password-based authentication is disabled for other users
+Password-based authentication is disabled for other users.

+> Response:

 ``` shell